 In This Article

 Waxing and shaving, though both common methods of hair removal, are vastly different in every other aspect.
-Waxing is a process that requires warm wax to remove the hair follicle from the hair shaft by mechanical force, while shaving is a method that involves a razor blade to trim the hair.
+Waxing is a process that requires warm wax to remove the hair follicle from the root by mechanical force, while shaving is a method that involves a razor blade to trim the hair.
 When it comes to which method is better, well, that depends on a number of factors and which you deem more important than others.
 Consider the below arguments when deciding between waxing vs. shaving.

 The Convenience of Each Method